 2. I dressed according to what she thought was appropriate

-I would like to think of myself as a 21st century modern woman.
+I would like to think of myself as a 21s- century modern woman.
 I like my boxer shorts and oversized t-shirt.
 If I have to go out, I like to don a cute crop top with jeans.
 Obviously, a middle-aged lady would not fancy such clothing.
-Honestly, it does unnerve me, because I should be able to wear what I want to without
+Honestly, it does unnerve me, because I should be able to wear what I want to without offending anyone.

 Related Reading: Are We Ready As A Society For Indian Women To Wear Shorts?

 But sadly, India hasn’t progressed so much.
-It was hard to accept that my boyfriend’s mom hates me just because I dress differently than what she expects!
+It was hard to accept that my boyfriend’s mom hated me just because I dress differently than what she expects!

 To get my boyfriend’s mother to like me, I had to dress according to what she liked.
 My boyfriend once told me that his mother loved a kurti and pair of jeans, so I wore apparels around kurtis to show her that I respected her choice.